Imaging Cores - Optical

 Impact

 RESEARCH - Biological microscopy supports both basic and translational research, providing the ability to image, in multiple dimensions, morphologic changes, labeled biomarkers, and proteins in cells and tissues.
-The funded research performed on our instrumentation supports and advances all of the University of Arizona’s Strategic health initiatives (Grand Challenges 2.3A, 2.3B, 2.3C) and ensures that PIs will have competitive grant applications.
+The funded research performed on our instrumentation supports and advances the University of Arizona’s Strategic Imperative "Research that Shapes the Future" and the presence of this core facility ensures that PIs will have competitive grant applications.

 Our mission is to facilitate basic and translational research at the University of Arizona.
 We provide our users with expert consultation, training, and ongoing technical support as they perform their research using the core’s full range of basic to sophisticated optical microscopy instruments so that they can obtain reliable and reproducible scientific data.

-• Core usage - 124 total users, from 67 labs, representing 22 departments and 7 Colleges
+• Core usage - 140 total users, from 70 labs, representing 28 departments and 6 Colleges (Agriculture, Life and Environmental Sciences; Engineering; Medicine; Optical Sciences; Pharmacy; Science)

 • Core Facility Pilot Projects (CFPP) supported - 13

-• Publications - 106 publications (includes a few preprints) used the core instrumentation and/or acknowledged the core.
-This includes 27 PhD dissertations, 6 master's theses, and 6 honors theses.
+• Publications - 103 publications (includes a few preprints) used the core instrumentation and/or acknowledged the core.
+This includes 26 PhD dissertations, 8 master's theses, and 1 honors thesis.

 * Fiscal year data combines the iLab optical microscopy data from the former Imaging Core - LSN with that of the former Imaging Core – Marley.
 The cores were re-aligned and named Imaging Cores – Optical in February 2022.